microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Testing It All Works

-Let's check that everything works by adding some toolkit components to the webview and then opening the extension in the Extension Development Host window by pressing `F5`!
+Let's check that everything works by adding some toolkit components to the webview and then opening the extension in the Extension Development Host window by pressing `F5`.

-_Note that all toolkit components must currently be be a child of the `<vscode-design-system-provider>` element with the `use-defaults` attribute set._
+_Note that all toolkit components must be a child of the `<vscode-design-system-provider>` element with the `use-defaults` attribute set._

 ```typescript
 function getWebviewContent(webview: vscode.Webview, extensionUri: vscode.Uri) {